dry-rb/dry-rb.org/source/gems/dry-monads/index.html.md

 ### Maybe monad

-The `Maybe` monad is used when a series of computations that could return `nil` at any point.
+The `Maybe` monad is used when a series of computations could return `nil` at any point.

 #### `bind`